Skip to content

 In countries with high humidity: Ethiopia, Kenya, Rwanda, El Salvador, Colombia, Panama.

-• How long does it take to dry?
+• Drying time?
 From 4 to 10 days

 • What is the principle?

 • What are the results on coffee?
-Cleaner than natural coffee, but with less body and more acidity.
+Cleaner than natural coffee, but with less body and more pronounced acidity.

 HONEY